 Input Data:

-The input data are Level-2 SSS retrievals from the Aquarius, SMAP and SMOS satellites.
+The input data are Level 2 SSS retrievals from the Aquarius, SMAP and SMOS satellites.

 Quality control:

-Level-2 data from each of the three satellites are first processed to identify quality control (QC) issues.
+Level 2 data from each of the three satellites are first processed to identify quality control (QC) issues.
 Quality control flags and auxiliary data (such as SST, surface wind, etc.) are used to eliminate questionable data points.
 Statistical tests based on the standard deviation (STD) are also applied to the data to remove outliers and reduce noise.

 Bias correction:

-Optimal Interpolation:
+Optimum Interpolation:

 Output Data: